 Apache Hadoop architecture in HDInsight

 Apache Hadoop includes two core components: the Apache Hadoop Distributed File System (HDFS) that provides storage, and Apache Hadoop Yet Another Resource Negotiator (YARN) that provides processing.
-With storage and processing capabilities, a cluster becomes capable of running Apache Hadoop MapReduce programs to perform the desired data processing.
+With storage and processing capabilities, a cluster becomes capable of running MapReduce programs to perform the desired data processing.

 An HDFS is not typically deployed within the HDInsight cluster to provide storage.
 Instead, an HDFS-compatible interface layer is used by Hadoop components.
-The actual storage capability is provided by either Azure Storage or Azure Data Lake Store.
+The actual storage capability is provided by either Azure Storage or Azure Data Lake Storage.
 For Hadoop, MapReduce jobs executing on the HDInsight cluster run as if an HDFS were present and so require no changes to support their storage needs.
 In Hadoop on HDInsight, storage is outsourced, but YARN processing remains a core component.
 For more information, see Introduction to Azure HDInsight.